Here You Come Again

 Here You Come Again is the nineteenth solo studio album by American entertainer Dolly Parton.
 It was released on October 3, 1977, by RCA Victor.
-The album was a commercial success, peaking at number 20 on the US Billboard 200 and at number 2 on the Hot Country Albums chart and also being nominated for Favourite Country Album at the American Music Awards.
+The album was a commercial success, peaking at number 20 on the US Billboard 200 and at number 2 on the Hot Country Albums year-end chart and also being nominated for Favourite Country Album at the American Music Awards.
 It became Parton's first album to be certified platinum by the Recording Industry Association of America for shipping a million copies.
 The lead single and title track was also a success, entering the top five of the US Billboard Hot 100 and being nominated for Favourite Country Single at the American Music Awards.

 Critical reception

-Billboard published a review of the album in the October 17, 1977 issue, which said, "This is by far Parton's most accessible pop crossover attempt.
+Billboard published a review of the album in the October 17, 1977, issue, which said, "This is by far Parton's most accessible pop crossover attempt.
 The material she chooses to work with, some by noted authors, others self penned, is delivered in Parton's little girl-sounding vocals.
 Her sweet-flowing voice becomes more and more likeable on each cut, emitting a warm innocence.
 The delicate string and horn accompaniment adds to the breezy, more subtle country effect.
 And the strong guitar work, pedal steel included, doesn't distract from Parton's vocals.
 Parton's title track single, which she sang on the Rock Awards television broadcast, is a sure bet to crack the Hot 100."

-In the October 22, 1977 issue, Cashbox published a review saying, "Dolly's winning ways have convinced more than a few former non-believers that country and western audiences have no right to a monopoly on this songbird's talents.
+In the October 22, 1977, issue, Cashbox published a review saying, "Dolly's winning ways have convinced more than a few former non-believers that country and western audiences have no right to a monopoly on this songbird's talents.
 With this album, Dolly takes a giant step into the pop mainstream with a spicy repertoire that features only an occasional banjo or pedal steel lick.
 But even those who have seen her perform will have to be at least mildly surprised at how naturally proficient Dolly is at jumping into a completely new bag."